Last updated: 30th December 2019.

 As a side note, it’s interesting to see mention of a Northern Ireland transmitter – Londonderry – in the scripts.
 In February 1971, five workmen were killed by an IRA bomb as their land rover drove up the mountain road to carry out repair work on the Brougher Mountain transmitter.
 Two of the five workmen were BBC engineers; the others were contract staff.

 Following that incident, BBC Northern Ireland staff were reluctant to have engineering work publicised in advance.
-Transmitter maintenance work in Northern Ireland was generally not publicised on the Ceefax service.
+Transmitter maintenance work in Northern Ireland was generally not publicised on the dedicated Ceefax Engineering Information page.
 We have correspondence with the BBC’s engineering department from 10th July 1995 on this subject:

 Thank you for your letter regarding transmitter information on Ceefax.

 I regret that we do not provide this information for the transmitters in Northern Ireland.
 This is at the request of our transmitter maintenance staff in the province who are concerned about their personal safety.
 Some of them still remember the incident on the track to Brougher Mountain.

 I recently asked for permission to treat Northern Ireland in the same way as the rest of the UK (in the light of the peace initiative), but I was told that there was no change yet in our staff’s attitude.
 I hope that, after a further few months of calm, they may change their mind.BBC Engineering Information